the-tcpdump-group/libpcap/doc/README.dag.md

    customers can download the DAG software distribution from [here](https://support.endace.com/).

-2. Configure libcap.
+2. Configure libpcap.
 The `configure` script detects a typical DAG software installation automatically.
 In case you need to use the DAG software distribution from a custom location, use the `--with-dag` option:
    ```